aman081/YTChat/README.md

 ```
 # Example .env content
 OPENAI_API_KEY="your_openai_api_key_here"
+GOOGLE_API_KEY="your_google_generative_ai_key_here"
 # Add any other API keys or configurations required by the project
 ```

 ### 6. Set up Firebase (if applicable)

 Place your `serviceAccountKey.json` file in the root directory of the project.
-This file is crucial for Firebase authentication.
+This file is crucial for Firebase authentication and interaction.

 ### 7. Run the Streamlit Application